// General

 What is MacPulse?

 MacPulse is a native macOS system monitoring app — Activity Monitor reimagined as a gorgeous SwiftUI dashboard.
-It provides real-time monitoring of seven hardware modules (CPU, Memory, Network, Disk, Thermal & Fans, Battery, GPU), historical trend analytics persisted to SQLite, a menu bar companion, desktop widgets, fan speed control with custom curves, and performance session recording.
+It provides real-time monitoring of seven hardware modules (CPU, Memory, Network, Disk, Thermal & Fans, Battery, GPU), historical trend analytics persisted to SQLite, a configurable menu bar status item with sparklines, desktop widgets, fan speed control with custom curves, and performance session recording.
+Additional features include Bluetooth device battery monitoring, SMART disk health, power sensors, IP address display, network notifications, and top process monitoring.

 What macOS versions are supported?